ACCESS BROADBAND Reports

 Together these reports include: a description of the activities of NTIA’s Office of Internet Connectivity and Growth; a description of how many households were provided broadband by universal service program or federal broadband support; and an estimate of the economic impact of broadband deployment efforts.

-NTIA developed a dashboard to accompany the Federal Broadband Funding Report whose data serves as a benchmark of recent federal investments into high-speed Internet funding programs, beginning in Fiscal Year 22 (October 2021-September 2022).
-Federal broadband spending from the Bipartisan Infrastructure Law and other federal initiatives passed after FY22 will be included in future iterations of the dashboard.
+As an enhancement from the previous year’s report, in 2022 NTIA developed a dashboard to accompany the Federal Broadband Funding Report.
+The data in the Investing in Internet for All Dashboard serves as a benchmark of recent federal investments into high-speed Internet funding programs, beginning in Fiscal Year 21 (October 2020-September 2021).
+Federal broadband spending from the Bipartisan Infrastructure Law and other federal initiatives passed after FY21 will be included in future iterations of the dashboard.

-• Office of Internet Connectivity and Growth 2023 Report
+2023 Office of Internet Connectivity and Growth Annual Report

 OICG leads the annual process of requesting interagency broadband funding data to prepare the Federal Broadband Funding Report.